vyperlang/vyper/docs/structure-of-a-contract.rst

     $ vyper --disable-sys-path my_project/my_contract.vy

-When compiling from ``.vyz`` file or standard json input (TODO ref), the search path is already part of the bundle, it cannot be changed from the command line.
+When compiling from a :ref:`.vyz archive file <vyper-archives>` or :ref:`standard json input <vyper-json>`, the search path is already part of the bundle, it cannot be changed from the command line.

 .. _structure-state-variables: